 Your eye health physical will determine which insurance category must be billed.
 Therefore, we always ask for insurance information for both your Vision Benefit and your Medical Insurance.
 We will always keep you informed as to which insurance form will be utilized (and why) and will make every attempt to maximize your coverage.

-Our optometry staff understands that cost is a concern when evaluating vision care providers.
+We understand that cost is a concern when evaluating eye health care providers.
 We do not want cost to be an obstacle to maintaining proper eye health and good vision.
 We accept various forms of payment and are able to discuss financing options with you prior to any examination.
-At North Shore Eye Health and Wellness, we also accept cash, check, Visa, Mastercard, Discover and Care Credit (click here).
+At North Shore Eye Health and Wellness, we also accept cash, check, Visa, Mastercard, Discover and Care Credit.
 Call (262) 421-4412 today to schedule your eye exam today.

-Many employers are offering a Flexible Spending Account (FSA) options to employees.
-Sometimes these are referred to as cafeteria plans and are elective, supplemental insurance savings plans.
-These plans are designed to let you save money in an account, pre-tax, to pay for additional medical expenses such as eye exams, glasses, contacts, and often laser vision surgery.
-Check with the benefits administrator at your work to see if you are eligible for this program.
-FSAs can typically be used in conjunction with any vision insurance plan to offset any out-of-pocket costs on your behalf.
+Many employers offer Flexible Spending Account (FSA) options and/or Health Savings Accounts (HSA) to employees.
+These plans are able to be used to pay for medical eye care services, materials, and elective procedures like LASIK or CRT.
+Check with the benefits administrator at your work to see if you are eligible for this type of program.
+FSAs can typically be used in conjunction with your insurance plan to offset any out-of-pocket costs on your behalf.